PawelGerr/Thinktecture.Logging.Configuration/README.md

 	.BuildServiceProvider();
 ```

-Use `ILoggingConfiguration` to set and reset log level.
+Use `ILoggingConfiguration` to set and reset the log level.

 ```
 ILoggingConfiguration loggingConfig = ...;